ABOUT

 GLOW4equality is financed by a combination of CSR partnerships with businesses

-public funding, crowdfunding and capital from philanthropists and funds.
+public funding, crowdfunding and capital from philanthropists and foundations.

 PARTNERS